weirdtangent/pulse-photo-card/README.md

 3. Optionally tighten `overlay_poll_seconds` (default 120) if you want a quicker safety refresh.

 If the overlay endpoint can't be reached, the card automatically falls back to its legacy overlay so users still see the time.

-### Navigation Cycling

-When `secondary_urls` is configured, tapping anywhere on **any dashboard** (not just the photo frame) cycles through these URLs and back to the home screen.
-Each tap advances to the next URL in the array, wrapping back to home after the last one.

-**Note:** The global tap handler intelligently skips interactive elements (buttons, links, inputs, etc.) so it won't interfere with normal dashboard interactions.
-It only handles taps on empty areas of the dashboard.

-Set `global_tap_mode: always` if you want the same tap-cycling behavior while editing dashboards or when running the card outside the Pulse kiosk (legacy mode).
-Use `global_tap_mode: never` to temporarily disable the global handler without removing your `secondary_urls`.

-This feature is particularly useful for kiosk displays where you want simple tap navigation between multiple dashboards.

 ## Troubleshooting